 - Pre/post nuptial agreements: Jennifer has advised couples about the content of agreements and helped them put agreements in place which provide a high degree of certainty for the future.

 - She is adept at dealing in matters where one, or both, people have complex remuneration packages with numerous pay/benefit/pension elements, as well as restricted stock units, shares, share options.

 - Jennifer's work also frequently involves matters with significant pension provision, advising about how to best share/protect such.
 She has experience with a variety of schemes including Armed Forces pensions, Police pensions, NHS pensions, Teachers pensions, final salary and private schemes.

 - Her cases often require her to advise about business interests, considering value and liquidity.
 Jennifer's experience includes sole traders, dental practices, restaurant chains, to complex inter-related companies with associated off-shore employee benefit trusts.

 - Children: Jennifer has experience in difficult cases involving children, including achieving complete reversal of arrangements (change of with which parent the child lives).

 - Her experience includes cases where the psychiatric assessment of either parent is required.

 - Jennifer advises about relocation abroad.

-- Difficult cases: Jennifer has significant experience in difficult cases involving narcissistic husbands or wives, significant loss of capital for example via spending and gambling, or deliberately hidden assets.
+- Difficult cases: Jennifer has significant experience in difficult cases involving narcissistic husbands or wives, via spending and gambling, or deliberately hidden assets.

 Insights by Jennifer